 I’ve recently gotten a ton of questions from members inside my Well With Cannabis Community about the potential benefits of CBDA and how to use it in homemade food and personal products.

-This post will explain what cannabidiolic acid or CBDA is, the preliminary health benefits of CBDA, and how you can consume CBDA by making a CBDA tincture or consuming raw cannabis.
+This post will explain what cannabidiolic acid, or CBDA, is, the potential health benefits of CBDA, and how you can consume CBDA by making a CBDA tincture or consuming raw cannabis.

 The Step-by-Step Process

-• Step 8 – Move on to evaporating the alcohol, if desired, but be sure to follow the no heat method to avoid converting the CBDA into CBD.
+- Step 8 โ Move on to evaporate the alcohol, if desired, but be sure to follow the no heat method to avoid converting the CBDA into CBD.

 Note: complete step-by-step printable instructions are located in the recipe card below.